permephem/null/docs/null-protocol-adtech-whitepaper.md

 Outcome: multi-billion ARR utility, as compliance becomes inseparable from the ad supply chain.

+## 📊 Compliance Metrics to Capture Now

+### 1. Global Privacy Control (GPC) Honor Rates

+**What to measure:**
+- % of bid requests containing identifiers (cookies, MAIDs, hashed emails) despite a GPC signal being present.
+- Breakdown by SSP, DSP, exchange, and publisher.

+**Why it matters:**
+- California AG already requires GPC to be honored.
+- If you show a 30–50% failure rate, regulators can't ignore it.

+### 2. Opt-Out Signal Persistence

+**What to measure:**
+- After a user opts out on a site, how long before identifiers reappear in programmatic traffic?
+- Does opt-out "stick" across exchanges, or does it leak back in within hours/days?

+**Why it matters:**
+- GDPR/CCPA require continuous enforcement, not one-time.
+- Regulators know this is a gray area but don't have empirical evidence.

+### 3. Cross-Chain Leakage

+**What to measure:**
+- When an identifier is suppressed in one SSP, does it reappear via another downstream partner?
+- Compare data broker and AdTech enrichment flows.

+**Why it matters:**
+- Proves that fragmented compliance = systemic leakage.
+- Shows that voluntary siloed enforcement cannot scale.

+### 4. Geographic Variance

+**What to measure:**
+- % of non-compliance in California vs. Texas vs. EU vs. Brazil.

+**Why it matters:**
+- Exposes how companies selectively enforce rights depending on geography.
+- Regulatory gold: "Californians have half the protection of Europeans."

+### 5. Latency / Cost of Compliance

+**What to measure:**
+- Average time + cost for a consumer deletion request to propagate through AdTech.
+- Compare "manual deletion requests" vs. "instant registry lookups" in a pilot.

+**Why it matters:**
+- If you show 99% cost reduction + instant enforcement, regulators will want the registry.

+### 🧠 How to Present to Regulators

+**Visuals matter:** heatmaps of failure rates by platform, waterfall charts showing signal loss across hops.

+**Simplicity wins:** "45% of opt-out signals are ignored in AdTech today" is all it takes to make headlines.

+**Safe harbor framing:** "A central registry reduces failure rates from 45% → <1%, while lowering costs for brokers/SSPs."

+### ✅ Takeaway

+Your regulator-ready compliance scorecard should show:

+- % of ignored GPC signals (today's failure rate).
+- Opt-out persistence breakdown (how long it sticks).
+- Leakage across the chain (how identifiers reappear).
+- Geo bias (compliance is uneven).
+- Cost/time comparisons (manual vs. registry).

+This creates the narrative: "The current system is broken.
+A null protocol registry fixes it."

 ---

 *Null Protocol: Distributed Enforcement of Privacy and Adtech Compliance*